msasanmh/DNSveil/README.md

 ### Proxy Server
 * Proxy server is use to bypass SNI/DNS based blocked websites.
 * How to use:
-    1. SDC DNS Server must be online and set to System.
+    1. DNSveil DNS Server must be online and set to System.
     2. Atleast one of DPI Bypass options must be active.
         - Fragment
         - SSL Decryption (by installing self-signed root certificate authority)